 - His play The Whale won the 2013 Drama Desk Award, 2013 Lucille Lortel Award for Outstanding Play, and Drama League and Outer Critics Circle nominations for Best Play

-- His newest plays Othe Few, Reset, And A Great Wilderness, the latter of which was read at the 2013 Inge Festival, have had their premiers during the 2013-14 theater season
+- His newest plays Othe Few, Reset, And A Great Wilderness, the latter of which was read at the 2013 Inge Festival, have had their premiers during the 2013-14 theatre season

 Catherine Trieschmann (2012)

-- Her play How The World Began about the creation/evolution debate in Kansas, was produced at Milwaukee Repertory Theater, Oregon Contemporary Theater, and Boulder Theater Ensemble.
+- Her play How The World Began about the creation/evolution debate in Kansas, was produced at Milwaukee Repertory Theater, Oregon Contemporary Theatre, and Boulder Ensemble Theatre Company.

-- Her play The Most Deserving, which was read at the 2012 Inge Festival, premiered at the Denver Theater Center
+- Her play The Most Deserving, which was read at the 2012 Inge Festival, premiered at the Denver Theatre Center

 Dael Orlandersmith (2011)